catherinemdean15/holiday_plans_2/README.md

 - Features to complete: Overview of overlapping requests
 - Need sad path and edge case testing for processing a request
-- Update overview of employee to include employee information
 - Use FactoryBot to clean up testing